-Some of the tracked with GPS transmitters griffon vultures have already occupied their nests and are now hatching.
+Some of the Griffon vultures tracked with GPS transmitters have already occupied their nests and are now hatching.
 For Buria (Storm) this will be the fifth nesting season since the bird was equipped with a transmitter and so far has successfully raised 3 young.
 Another veteran, who we have been following for 5 years, is Krum.
-He is experienced in breeding and so far has raised 4 chicks and this year has taken a new nest near the dam Studen Kladenets.
-It is curious that for the first time we observed a pair of two griffon vultures marked by us – 4V and 3G.
+He is experienced in breeding and so far has raised 4 chicks, and this year has taken a new nest near the dam Studen Kladenets.
+It is curious that for the first time we observed a pair of two Griffon vultures marked by us – 4V and 3G.
 The birds are not equipped with transmitters and have so far had unsuccessful attempts to breed with other partners.
-We hope that this relationship will be successful and that they will be able to raise their generation for the first time.
+We hope that this relationship will be successful and that they will be able to raise offspring for the first time.

-Аnother interesting story is the one of Dionysus, a griffon vultures nesting in the Greek part of the Rhodopes.
+Аnother interesting story is the one of Dionysus, a Griffon vulture nesting in the Greek part of the Rhodopes.
 Last year, he demonstrated dedication and sacrifice.
-After losing his mate during hatching period, he spent 33 days (without eating) tirelessly caring for the egg.
-In the end, Dionysus failed to raise a little, but he proved to us once again how good and devoted parents are vultures.
-This year, Dionysus decided to take a break from his parents’ troubles, although he and his new partner were growing comfortable apartments on several different rocks.
+After losing his mate during the hatching period, he spent 33 days (without eating) tirelessly caring for the egg.
+In the end, Dionysus failed to raise a little one, but he proved to us once again that vultures are devoted parents.
+This year, Dionysus decided to take a break from his parent troubles, although he and his new partner have been building comfortable apartments on several rocks.

-The Griffon Vulture was widespread in the past in Bulgaria, but since the middle of the twentieth century its number has greatly decreased and in the early 70s of the twentieth century it is considered extinct.
-In 1986, a colony of griffon vultures was discovered near Madzharovo, consisting of about 20 birds and 3 nesting pairs.
+The Griffon vulture was widespread in the past in Bulgaria, but since the middle of the twentieth century its numbers have greatly decreased, and in the early 1970s it was considered extinct.
+In 1986, a colony of Griffon vultures was discovered near Madzharovo, consisting of about 20 birds and 3 nesting pairs.
 Then began the first direct activities for the conservation of the last vultures in Bulgaria.
-Thus, as a result of many years of efforts by experts and volunteers, the species is gradually recovering its population and today the Arda River Valley hosts one of the largest natural colonies of griffon vultures in the Balkans.
+Thus, as a result of many years of efforts by experts and volunteers, the species is gradually recovering its population and today the Arda River Valley hosts one of the largest natural colonies of Griffon vultures in the Balkans.